junior1407/Competitive-Programming/readme.md

 * [Puzzle Pieces](https://codeforces.com/contest/1345/problem/A): Quick problem.
 Any other solution then (1,x) or (2,2) would be a solution composed of 2x3 and that is impossible.
 * [Card Constructions](https://codeforces.com/contest/1345/problem/B): Number of trianglesis given by  summation of n.
 That is, n*(n+1).
 3 by triangle and excluding the floor.
 * [Hilbert's Hotel](https://codeforces.com/contest/1345/problem/C): Remember remainder and module are different operations when the number is negative.
+* [Matrix Game](https://codeforces.com/contest/1365/problem/A): Number of reamining moves is min(col, row).
+So depending if is even or odd we can determine the winner.